joimb9064/vulnerable-lab/README.md

 - Exposing apache-tomcat manager interface

 ## Configurations
 You will find all configurations and misconfigurations in the files in this repositories.
-The pc.sh and the mac.sh will copy all the files to the right locations to automatically configure the lab for you. **No need to do anything unless you have issues after installation.**
+The **pc.sh** and the **mac.sh** will copy all the files to the right locations to automatically configure the lab for you. **No need to do anything unless you have issues after installation.**

-The rest of the sections below will give few details about the files for your understanding.
+The rest of the sections below will give few details about the files for your understanding only.

 ### Create Start James server Script with the name startjamesserver.sh
 ```